jamesdfurtado/gitminihub/app/api/PUSH_PULL.md

 * Then from there, the user will push their stuff up to it.
 * For now, we will not do any pulls, just pushes.
 This means users cannot modify their remote repo from GitMiniHub.

+When the user calls "gitmini remote add <repo-name>", it does:

+POST /api/remote_info
+{
+  "user": "james",
+  "api_key": "abc123xyz",
+  "repo": "my-repo"
+}

+Responses:

+Success)
+{
+  "status": "ok",
+  "message": "Connected to remote",
+  "branches": {
+    "main": "abc123...",
+    "dev": "def456..."      // This part is crucial for filling in our remote_branches.json properly.
+  }
+}

+Auth Failure
+{
+  "status": "error",
+  "message": "Authentication failed"
+}

+Repo not found
+{
+  "status": "error",
+  "message": "Repository not found"
+}

+Repo exists, but is someone elses.
+(This should NEVER be the case, because when we are connecting to repos, you can only connect to your own) {
+  "status": "error",
+  "message": "Access denied to repository"
+}

+Malformed Payload
+{
+  "status": "error",
+  "message": "Invalid request payload"
+}

 ---

+# Push

 When GitMini CLI makes a push, we do: